8 Best Paints for Basement Walls in 2023: Reviews & Top Picks

 Compatibility: | Concrete, metal, wood |

-If you don’t have a stick to stir the paint or a tool for opening cans, INSL-X could be a worthy pick, as it comes in a generous package.
+If you don’t have a stick to stir the paint or a tool for opening cans, INSL-X could be a worthy pick since it comes in a generous package.
 It boasts above-average color retention, too, along with abrasion resistance.
-This is anti-slip paint that works both for floors and walls and provides a matte finish that looks lovely on most basements.
+This anti-slip paint works for floors and walls and provides a matte finish that looks lovely on most basements.
 Unfortunately, its curing time leaves a lot to be desired.
-While most paints on the list are dry to touch in 2–5 hours, this product takes up to a day to cure.
+While most paints on the list are dry to the touch in 2–5 hours, INSL-X takes up to a day to cure.

-For people in a hurry to get the job done, this is a significant downside.
-Surface coverage isn’t particularly impressive, either: you’ll only be able to paint 80–120 square feet with one gallon (versus the market average of 100–400 square feet).
-To compensate for that, INSL-X is available in 7 different colors.
-They’re all toxic to foliage, though.
+This is a significant downside for people in a hurry to get the job done.
+Surface coverage isn’t particularly impressive, either: you can only paint 80–120 square feet with one gallon versus the market average of 100–400 square feet.
+To compensate for that, INSL-X is available in seven colors.
+They’re all toxic to foliage, however.

 - Excellent color retention